gunjankhanal/Terraform/README.md

 Creation: When you define a resource in the Terraform configuration and run Terraform apply, Terraform creates the resource by making API calls to the provider.
 Update: If you modify the resource configuration, Terraform detects the changes during the next Terraform application.
 It determines the necessary updates and applies them to the existing resource, ensuring it matches the desired state.
 Read: During the Terraform plan or Terraform apply commands, Terraform reads the current state from the state file and the provider to understand the existing infrastructure and compare it with the desired state.
-Deletion: If you remove a resource from the Terraform configuration and run Terraform apply, Terraform identifies the resource as no longer desired and proceeds to delete it from the infrastructure by making API calls to the provider.
+Deletion: If you remove a resource from the Terraform configuration and run Terraform apply, Terraform identifies the resource as no longer desired and proceeds to delete it from the infrastructure by making API calls to the provider.<br/>
 7.
 How can you specify dependencies between resources in Terraform?<br/>
 Hide Answer
 In Terraform, you can specify dependencies between resources using the depends_on attribute within resource blocks.
 By including this attribute, you define an explicit ordering of resource creation and ensure that one resource is created before another.
-This helps manage dependencies when one resource relies on the existence or configuration of another resource.
+This helps manage dependencies when one resource relies on the existence or configuration of another resource.<br/>
 8.
 What is the purpose of the Terraform plan command?<br/>
 View Answer